nicenemo/AutoHotkey/qmk_layered_keyboard/Readme.md

 This variant only blocks the top numbers, like the 40% keyboard, but does not block any other keys.

+## Blocking hack, map to F24

+If I correctly understand the Autohotkey manual making a key do nothing should be done by just doing a return.
+Unfortunately that had some weird side effects.
+For layer two we noticed that I could press type 7,8 and 9 using the keys on the second row from the bottom.
+However pressing _a_ for _1_, _s_ for _2_ etc. Did not work.
+Performing a Beep instead did not work.
+When I mapped to _q_ instead it worked.
+Instead of mapping to _q_, I mapped to _F24_.
+If you have _F24_ on your keyboard, I am curious to know what board that is.

 ## Future work

 * A 40% and 60% variant with vim mapping for the cursor keys